Sonaelizebeth/-2D-array/README.md

 # -2D-array
+various operations in 2D array using Java
-displaying a two dimensional array in java
+1.displaying a two dimensional array in java 2.identity Matrix